Anonymous (hacker group): Operation Payback (2010)

 In November 2010, the organization WikiLeaks began releasing hundreds of thousands of leaked U.S. diplomatic cables.
 In the face of legal threats against the organization by the U.S. government, Amazon.com booted WikiLeaks from its servers, and PayPal, MasterCard, and Visa cut off service to the organization.
 Operation Payback then expanded to include "Operation Avenge Assange", and Anons issued a press release declaring PayPal a target.
 Launching DDoS attacks with the LOIC, Anons quickly brought down the websites of the PayPal blog; PostFinance, a Swiss financial company denying service to WikiLeaks; EveryDNS, a web-hosting company that had also denied service; and the website of U.S. Senator Joe Lieberman, who had supported the push to cut off services.

 On December 8, Anons launched an attack against PayPal's main site.
 According to Topiary, who was in the command channel during the attack, the LOIC proved ineffective, and Anons were forced to rely on the botnets of two hackers for the attack, marshaling hijacked computers for a concentrated assault.
 Security researcher Sean-Paul Correll also reported that the "zombie computers" of involuntary botnets had provided 90% of the attack.
 Topiary states that he and other Anons then "lied a bit to the press to give it that sense of abundance", exaggerating the role of the grassroots membership.
 However, this account was disputed.

-The attacks brought down PayPal.com for an hour on December 8 and another brief period on December 9.
+The attacks brought down PayPal.com for an hour on December 8 and for another brief period on December 9.
 Anonymous also disrupted the sites for Visa and MasterCard on December 8.
 Anons had announced an intention to bring down Amazon.com as well, but failed to do so, allegedly because of infighting with the hackers who controlled the botnets.
 PayPal estimated the damage to have cost the company US$5.5 million.
 It later provided the IP addresses of 1,000 of its attackers to the FBI, leading to at least 14 arrests.
 On Thursday, December 5, 2013, 13 of the PayPal 14 pleaded guilty to taking part in the attacks.